-5. I will place no commitment of the heart above my commitment to God.
+1. I will place no commitment of the heart above my commitment to God.
 Maintaining loving relationships is important, but when those relationships interfere with living rightly according to my spiritual path they need to be carefully examined.
 No matter how much I love someone, sacrificing my own soul for others is never the right answer.
-The exception is for minor children, who are dependent on me until they are grown.

-8. I will sustain clarity of faith.
+2. I will sustain clarity of faith.
 God is real, and while others may choose modalities (names can represent archetypes or individual faces of the Divine), I will not.
 This faith of mine is a living faith, not a fantasized security blanket.
-The code I live by is not merely a nice idea.
-Believe it.
+The code I live by is not merely a nice idea; I believe it.

 When I’m focused in the present moment, my mind becomes calm, like a lake without ripples.
 When the surface of a lake is calm, I can more easily see into its depths – so it is with the mind.